 When he's not in the mountains, Mark works with The North Face Research, Design and Development team and lectures frequently on his life of adventure.
 He has done motivational speaking for clients like General Motors, Bank of New York, the Vanity Fair corporation, and the National Geographic Society.
 Mark has also worked extensively in the film and television industry, both in front of and behind the camera.
 His credits include work for National Geographic Television, NBC Sports, Warren Miller Entertainment, and Rush HD.
-Mark has written many articles over the years and his work has appeared in National Geographic, National Geographic Adventure, Men's Journal, Outside, Climbing, Skiing, New York Magazine and many other publication in the US and abroad.
+Mark has written many articles over the years and his work has appeared in National Geographic, National Geographic Adventure, Men's Journal, Outside, Climbing, Skiing, New York Magazine and many other publications in the US and abroad.
 In 2007 he published his first book: "Baffin Island: Climbing, Trekking, Skiing."
-Synnott Mountain Guides was born in 1997, the year before Mark got married and had his first child.
-Since then the business has grown steadily every year, and Mark and his guides have successfully trained hundreds of aspiring climbers.
-In 2004, Mark began the process of attaining certification from the American Mountain Guides Association AMGA).
+Synnott Mountain Guides was born in 1997, and the business has grown steadily every year.
+Today Mark and his guides have successfully trained hundreds of aspiring climbers.
+In 2004, Mark began the process of attaining certification from the American Mountain Guides Association (AMGA).
 He was certified in the Rock discipline in 2006 and attained his Alpine certification in September, 2009.
 He is working diligently now on the Ski certification, and is hoping to attain the coveted IFMGA guide status in the next two years.
 Mark is also a long time member of Mountain Rescue Service (MRS) A- team, and in 2012 was elected to the MRS board of directors.
 He has also a been board member of the Access Fund since 2009.

 Jim is a native of Mount Washington Valley, where he learned an appreciation for the mountains at an early age.
 He was on skis by the age of 4, and in 1982 started climbing waterfall ice at the age of 14.
 While still a teenager, Jim established what was then the hardest technical rock climb in New England, with his historic first-ascent of Cathedral Ledge's Liquid Sky.
 His exploits on rock have been documented in feature articles in Climbing and Rock and Ice magazines, as well as the films Master's of Stone II and Uncommon Ground.
 He has ventured to the top of remote peaks in Kyrgyzstan, Pakistan, Baffin Island, Patagonia and Peru, and pioneered new, hard routes throughout New England and the Rocky Mountains.
 In addition to working as guide for the past 30 years, Jim is one of the world's most accomplished adventure cameramen.
 His career behind the camera has led him to shoot television programs for all the major networks, as well as feature documentaries, commercials, and action sports.
 He has worked with a diverse portfolio of clients that includes National Geographic, Warren Miller Entertainment, Discovery, MTV, The North Face, Patagonia, Eddie Bauer, Peter Jennings Productions and others.
 From Mount Everest to Antarctica, Jim has operated cameras in the world's most extreme environments, keeping up with world-class athletes and adventurers to get his shot.
 Jim's experience as an expert climber and skier allows him an inside perspective on the places and personalities he captures on film.
 Jim's mountain skills enable him to single-handedly rig his own shots without the need of a large crew.
 He has worked as a camera operator for Discovery Channel's hit show, The Deadliest Catch; National Geographic Explorer's Surviving Everest; NBC's Great Trango: A Mile High in Pakistan; and Matchstick Production's Claim, filming extreme skiing in the Alps.
 In 2010, Jim partnered with pro-skier Chris Davenport to produce the independent adventure film Australis: An Antarctic Ski Odyssey.
 For more info check out Jim's website at GraniteFilms.com.